huggingface/transformers/CONTRIBUTING.md

 6. Once you are satisfied (**and the checklist below is happy too**), go to the webpage of your fork on Github.
 Click on 'Pull request' to send your changes to the project maintainers for review.

+7. It's ok if maintainers ask you for changes.
+It happens to core contributors too!
+So everyone can see the changes in the Pull request, work in your local branch and push the changes to your fork.
+They will automatically appear in the pull request.

 ### Checklist

 1. The title of your pull request should be a summary of its contribution;
-2. If your pull request adresses an issue, please mention the issue number in the pull request description to make sure they are linked;
+2. If your pull request adresses an issue, please mention the issue number in the pull request description to make sure they are linked (and people consulting the issue know you are working on it);
 3. To indicate a work in progress please prefix the title with `[WIP]`.
 These are useful to avoid duplicated work, and to differentiate it from PRs ready to be merged;